-The proposal is for a single dwelling-house accessed from a minor public road to the north east of the site.
+The proposal is for a single dwelling-house accessed from an existing access track which connects to a minor public road.

-If approved, the site would be served by a public water supply and private drainage system.
+If approved, the site would be served by a private water supply and private drainage system.

-Careful consideration has been given to the individual house layout / fenestration / detail and the resultant design is one of a contemporary style with traditional characteristics including vertically proportioned windows, gables with 40 - 45 degree'd pitches, gable widths no larger than 2.5 times the ground to eaves height, well placed velux rooflights doubled up in many instances to accentuate traditional openings and a general fenestration in keeping with a traditional cottage appearance.
+Careful consideration has been given to the individual house layout / fenestration / detail and the resultant design is one of a contemporary style with traditional characteristics including vertically proportioned windows, gables with 40 - 45 degree pitches, gable widths no larger than 2.5 times the ground to eaves height, well placed velux rooflights doubled up in many instances to accentuate traditional openings and a general fenestration in keeping with a traditional cottage appearance.
 In terms of material use, the walls will be finished with white or cream roughcast and natural stone with grey concrete tiles specified to the roof to imitate traditional natural slates.